charleslbryant/going-agile/README.md

-#Introduction
+# Introduction

-This is my attempt at writing a book to explore the new digital book writing and self publishing platform http://www.gitbook.com.
+This is my attempt at writing a book to explore the new digital book writing and self publishing platform [http://www.gitbook.com](http://www.gitbook.com).
 I decided to just chronicle my teams transformation into an agile software product delivery team.
 Let's see how it goes.
 This is taken from my perspective as a team member and not a manager.
 I am currently the Lead Automation Engineer on the team and my views are taken from my perspective in this position.

-##Going Agile
+## Going Agile

 From the time I joined the team our software delivery pipeline has included:

+* Discovery
 * Planning
 * Developing
 * Building